DCsunset/vue-iperf3-chart/README.md

 ## Usage

-First import the package and then use it as a Vue Component:
+First import the package and **css**, and then use it as a Vue Component:

 ```html
 <template>